grob/ringo-sqlstore/README.txt

 Status
 ======

-Ringo SQL-Store should be considered Beta, and you should expect bugs hindering you when using it.
-Most likely also the mapping format will change (slightly) in the near future.
+Ringo SQL-Store should be considered experimental beta.
+Parts of it (i.e. mapping format) will probably change in the near future.

 Supported data types
 ====================

-Ringo SQLstore currently supports the following data types for use in mappings:
+Ringo SQLstore supports the following data types for use in mappings:

 * integer
 * long